-Additionally, pangasius fish fillets are often treated with citric acid and phosphates during processing, allowing them to absorb more water before being frozen.
-This increases the swai’s weight by up to 20 percent, and means more money for the manufacturer (and higher prices for the consumer).
+Additionally, pangasius fillets are often treated with citric acid and phosphates during processing, allowing them to absorb more water before being frozen.
+This increases the fish’s weight by up to 20 percent and means more money for the manufacturer (and higher prices for the consumer).

 Reason #3: Swai Fish Farms are Harmful to Humans and Animals